katravathManoj/Collar-Strategies/README.md

 **Collar Strategy:**

-A collar strategy is a risk management approach combining a long position in the underlying asset, a protective put option to limit downside risk, and a short call option to cap upside potential​(collarpre-4).
+A collar strategy is a risk management approach combining a long position in the underlying asset, a protective put option to limit downside risk, and a short call option to cap upside potential​.
 This strategy is ideal for investors seeking downside protection while willing to accept limited gains.

 **Portfolio Construction:**